PhoenixGreen/Cypherpunktimes-articles/Decred-Never-Stops.md

 Continuous Improvement:

-Iterative development: Discussing Decred's approach to iterative development and its emphasis on regular software updates and protocol enhancements.
-Talk about Decred github repository.
+Talk about Decred github repository and Decred applications

 Marketing and Outreach Efforts: